mathewmahoney/stake-web-sdk/README.md

 <img src="./documentation/get-started-dev.png" alt="isolated" width="100%"/>

 - It is all good to have that error screen for now, because we have not connected to the RGS with DEV mode.
-We will show you later how to do that.
+We will show you how to do that in the launch-a-game step.

 - For more information about how the authentication is handled, please refer to [Authenticate.svelte](https://github.com/StakeEngine/web-sdk/blob/main/packages/components-shared/src/components/Authenticate.svelte)